Skip to main content

 Show them that Bouncie is More than a Monitoring Device

 Bouncie has an awesome set of features designed to let drivers take full advantage of having a connected vehicle.
-Show your teenagers all the features, such as how to summon roadside assistance and how the GPS tracker can locate the vehicle in case of emergency.
 Ask your digitally savvy teen for input on how to better integrate the Bouncie device into your digital lifestyle through Amazon Alexa or IFTTT.

 Give your Teenager a Voice by Asking for Their Input